Integration

 What does the InfluxDB integration cover?

 The InfluxDB integration is the built-in LoadStrike sink for teams that want reporting events and projected metrics written into an Influx bucket.
-The public site also publishes matching Grafana starter assets for teams that layer dashboards on top of that storage.
+The site also publishes matching Grafana starter assets for teams that layer dashboards on top of that storage.

 That gives self-hosted teams a direct path from transaction-aware run artifacts into a time-series workflow they already use operationally.